S.C. Pannell, `Little Branch` Blewitt Springs McLaren Vale Grenache

 Vinification

-2022 was S.C.Pannell's first red wine harvest from the Little Branch vineyard.
-The fruit was picked on 16th March and immediately crushed.
-It was then carefully fermented in stainless steel with a small percentage of whole bunch, before being left on skins for 13 days before pressing.
-It was then settled in tank for 16 days before transfer to old French oak vats for malolactic fermentation and extended maturation.
-The wine was bottled without fining on 16th August 2023.
+The fruit was hand picked on 18th March and immediately destemmed with 14% being left as whole bunches.
+It was then carefully fermented in stainless steel with daily pump overs before being left on skins for 10 days before pressing.
+It was settled in tank for 12 days before transfer to old French oak vats for malolactic fermentation and extended maturation.
+The wine was bottled without fining on the 20th September 2024.

 Tasting Notes & Technical Details